ABAP Keyword Documentation → ABAP - Reference → Processing Internal Data → Internal Tables → Expressions and Functions for Internal Tables

 table key used without specifying

-or by specifying its nameprimary_key
+USING KEYor by specifying its nameprimary_keyafterUSING KEY,

 - or a secondary table key used by specifying its name after

-USING KEY
+USING KEY.

 This variant of a filter operator is not possible for an internal table ftab